rwblokzijl/Msc-thesis-EuroToken/thesis.md

 borders.
 With payment-integration initiatives like SEPA, PSD2 and the European Payments Council, the EU is slowly moving towards a better integrated euro zone, however much work is left to be done.
-With this research we aim to provide a payment solution that works across the entire EU, presents a standardized payment processing back-end that opens the door to innovation in all areas.
+With this research we aim to provide a design for a central bank backed payment solution that works across the entire EU.
+It presents a standardized payment processing back-end that opens the door to digital innovation in all areas of finance.

 ## Requirements for a digital euro by the ECB